 Program Goals

-The Cigna Foundation will support the educational and employment path of individuals who are considering health-related jobs through programs that prepare adults to help advance public health and improve health outcomes for society overall.
+The Cigna Group Foundation will support the educational and employment path of individuals who are considering health-related jobs through programs that prepare adults to help advance public health and improve health outcomes for society overall.

 This support also includes increasing the number of practitioners who identify with groups that have been underrepresented and underserved.
 It also provides learning opportunities for all practitioners on how to better understand, identify, and address health disparities among diverse groups within the changing U.S. population.